Alex Gelsomino

 Alessandro Gelsomino (born 22 March 1973) is an Italian rally co-driver.
-Born in Palermo, he is best known of his 17-year association with American Ken Block in rallying from 2005 until Block's death in 2023.
+Born in Palermo, he is best known of his 17-year association with the late Ken Block in rallying from 2005, until Block's death in 2023.
+He was a constant in over 350 rally races worldwide, including being in the World Rally Championship (WRC) and the American Rally Association (ARA).

+He's currently participating in competition alongside Lia Block and Conner Martell, and has notably co-driven with Travis Pastrana.

+Early life

-He is married to fellow co-driver Rhianon Gelsomino, sister of Australian rally driver Brendan Reeves.
+Gelsomino is married to fellow co-driver Rhianon Gelsomino, the sister of the Australian rally driver Brendan Reeves.